Of Myths and Realities

 So often, works devoted to this rather touchy subject devolve into one of two extremes, being either rants or marvels of polite circumlocution.
 I had hoped to avoid either of those fates.
 And after much effort and numerous rewrites the product that finally emerged was, I think it fair to say, well-reasoned, relevant, decently written, strongly supported by credible citations, and forceful without being pointlessly inflammatory.

 The purpose in tackling this thorny subject was twofold.
 On the one hand, as a concerned American I felt it was important to weigh in against the plague of Political Correctness, which I believe has done real and lasting damage to our society.
 But at the same time I had also hoped to persuade certain specific individuals I knew who were, I felt, in the throes of unclear thinking.
 And if the piece managed to reach others as well, then great.
-The reaction to that extended rumination has been interesting and distinctly bimodal, with the feedback split about fifty-fifty between commendation and condemnation.
+The reaction to that extended rumination had been interesting and distinctly bimodal, with the feedback split about fifty-fifty between commendation and condemnation.
 The target audience remained largely unmoved, however, so into the breach once again.

 Somewhat taken aback, I said something like, Well I’ll take it seriously when a woman climbs into the ring with Mike Tyson.
 To which she said, and here I quote exactly, including emphasis, “I could see that happening soon, because there are plenty of women out there who can kick any man’s ass.”
-After a moment of befuddled, incredulous silence, I asked Shana if she really, seriously believed that to be true, to which she replied, forcefully, “Yes,” wide eyes and firmly set jaw underscoring her sincerity.
+After a moment of befuddled, incredulous silence, I asked Shana if she really, truly, seriously believed that to be correct, to which she replied, forcefully, “Yes,” wide eyes and firmly set jaw underscoring her absolute sincerity.

-This was such a bizarre thing to say, and so completely at odds with reality as I understood it, that I did not quite know how to respond.
+This was such a bizarre thing to say, and so completely at odds with reality as I understood it, that I did not quite know how to proceed.
 It seemed right up there with “9/11 was an inside job,” or “the moon landings were faked.”
 In such situations good manners prevent you from saying what you really think, but neither can you just let a statement like that go.
 My mind churned as I considered how to respond.

 In my mind, this was a pretty serious breach, and it had to be dealt with one way or another.
 I played Shana’s statement over and over in my mind, trying to find an out that would save her from being downgraded to the “Take with grain of salt” category.